Preserve or Modify? Context-Aware Evaluation for Balancing Preservation and Modification in Text-Guided Image Editing: Experiments

 \section{Experiments}

 \paragraph{Implementation Details.} For our experiments, we employ a pre-trained CLIP-ViT 16/B model for CLIP-based metrics.
 Source and target attributes are generated using GPT-4V \citep{gpt4v}.
-Further details on prompting the source and target descriptions are deferred to the appendix due to spatial constraints.
+Further details on prompting the source and target attributes are in the Appendix.

-\paragraph{Compared Metrics.} We compare \texttt{AugCLIP} with two categories of existing metrics.
-The first category comprises the metrics that focus solely on preservation aspects, including DINO similarity, LPIPS, and L2 distance.
-The other category measures target text alignment, for which the only metric is CLIPScore.
-Additionally, we utilize description-augmented versions of CLIPScore.
+\paragraph{Baseline Metrics.} We compare \texttt{AugCLIP} with DINO similarity, LPIPS, L2, Segmentation Consistency (SC), Directional CLIP similarity ($\text{CLIP}_{\text{dir}}$), CLIP-I, and CLIP-T. The CLIP variants are summarized as follows:

+Note that FID measures the distance between two distributions of image features, this metric cannot be measured in a sample-wise manner.
+Therefore, FID cannot be tested in terms of alignment with human evaluation or preference test on ground truth samples.